Twitter whistleblower bringing security warnings to Congress

 Zatko, a respected cybersecurity expert, was Twitter’s head of security until he was fired early this year.
 He has brought the stunning allegations to Congress and federal regulators, asserting that the influential social platform misled regulators about its cyber defenses and efforts to control millions of “spam” or fake accounts.

-Sen. Dick Durbin, the Illinois Democrat who chairs the panel, has said that if Zatko’s claims are accurate, “they may show dangerous data-privacy and security risks for Twitter users around the world.”
+Sen. Dick Durbin, the Illinois Democrat who chairs the panel, called Zatko’s allegations “serious business.”

+“If it’s anywhere along the lines that (he) suggested, I think it’s a matter of grave personal-privacy concern,” Durbin told reporters Monday.
+“The question is whether information gathered by Twitter has been used for purposes which we’re not aware of.”

 Zatko’s accusations are also playing into billionaire tycoon Elon Musk’s battle with Twitter.
 The Tesla CEO is trying to get out of his $44 billion bid to buy the company; Twitter has sued to force him to complete the deal.
 The Delaware judge overseeing that case ruled last week that Musk can include new evidence related to Zatko’s allegations in the high-stakes trial set to start Oct.
 17.